Have you been on the recieving end of a brilliant presentation recently?

-Your audience really don’t care how many offices you have, how many widgets you make and what all the letters after your name stand for until they are certain you can help them.
+Your audience really don’t care how many offices you have, how many widgets you make and what all the letters after your name stand for.

 Get straight to the point instead.

-Far too many professionals present their ideas as though they are comedians and I don’t mean they think they are funny.
+Many professionals present their ideas as though they are comedians; I don’t mean they think they are funny.
 A comedian makes her living and achieves success by saving the punchline for the end.

 Professionals need to deliver the punchline up front and get to the point.
 Your audience won’t thank you for making them wait.